 every plane crash, every house fire will haunt her.

-That when she sees pictures of starving children, she will
+That when she sees pictures of starving children,

 wonder if anything could be worse than watching your child die.